coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 or a similar effect if the level drain occurred within a number of hours equal to your manifester level.

-You can also remove all psionic effects penalizing the subject's ability scores, heal all ability damage, and remove any ability drain affecting the subject. *Psychic chirurgery*negates all forms of insanity, confusion, the effect of such powers as *microcosm,* and so on, but it
+You can also remove all psionic effects penalizing the subject’s ability scores, heal all ability damage, and remove any ability drain affecting the subject. *Psychic chirurgery*negates all forms of insanity, confusion, the effect of such powers as *microcosm,* and so on, but it